 Perhaps we will have more certainty about the campaign once Atuatuca has been identified.
 It must have been close to modern Tongeren, because the name was transferred from the camp of the Fourteenth to the later city.
 Two treasures from the mid-first century, found at Heers (2000) and Maastricht-Amby (2008), also suggest military activity in the neighborhood.
 A possible location is Caestert, where a Late Iron Age-hillfort has been identified; its excavator, Heli Roosens, has mentioned mass cremations, but has never published them, and it is not known where he has found it.

 Caesar's revenge was terrible.
-In the Spring of 53, he invited everyone who wanted to join him, to help massacre the Eburones.
-Ambiorix managed to escapenote[Livy, Periochae 107.1.] and his fellow-leader Catuvolcus committed suicide.
+In the spring of 53, he invited everyone who wanted to join him, to help massacre the Eburones.
+According to Livy, Ambiorix managed to escapenote[Livy, Periochae 107.1.] and his fellow-leader Catuvolcus committed suicide.
 Nothing more was heard of the Eburones.
 About three hundred days after they had defeated a Roman legion, they no longer existed as a political entity.
 Later, a tribe called the Tungri was living in the area.

 However, it remains to be seen whether the Eburones were all wiped out, as Caesar claims.
 The ancient armies could hardly exterminate complete nations.
 On the other hand, from pollen findings in the area of Jülich (north of Aix-la-Chapelle), it appears that the number of pastures and cornfields fell from the mid-first century BCE and that forests were again growing there.
 On this land at least, there were no farmers any more.
 However, it is not clear if this is representative of the whole country of the Eburones, so this remains an open question.